SKuipers/gibbon-docs/introduction/guide-to-open-source.md

 ### Is open source the right choice?

 It is perfectly valid to consider whether open source is even the right choice for your school.
 It’s possible that it’s not.
-Proprietary platforms generally offer a whole suite of hosting and support as a through-train, starting with the first marketing call and all the way through to training and launch-day.
+Proprietary platforms generally offer a whole suite of hosting and support as a through-train, starting with the first marketing call and all the way to training and launch-day.

 ::: warning NOTE
 If you’re looking for a turn-key solution where everything is managed and handled for your school, then its likely that open source may not be for you.
 That's okay.
 :::

-Open source platforms can offer a lot of the software capabilities as proprietary platforms, but on the organizational side, it’s up to you to setup a plan for implementation and then connect the dots.
+Open source platforms can offer a lot of the software capabilities as proprietary platforms, but on the organizational side, <u>it’s up to you to setup a plan for implementation</u> and then connect the dots.
 The freedom that open source offers also means that it doesn’t come with the same scaffolding and structure that paid platforms do.
 But, that doesn’t mean there isn’t the same capacity for structure: for more information about the support-side of things, keep reading!

 ### Do I need a programmer on staff?